kathryna102/web_dev_final_project/README.md

 ## Overview
 Welcome to our CSCI 331 Final Website!
 Our idea was to create a lifestyle website that includes a todo-list implementing the CRUD operations of databases.
 The database is where to-do list items will be stored.
+We have also used various API's to bring in weather, calandar, quote, and nutrition information.

 ## Features
 a menu panel including tabs for the todo-list, weather, motivational quotes, calandar, and nutrition